-- 19. As executing agency, DPE will be responsible for monitoring and evaluation of activities related to IPs.
+As executing agency, DPE will be responsible for monitoring and evaluation of activities related to SECs.
 DPE, with the help of the IA, will collect ethnicity-disaggregated data.
-DPE will regularly analyze Project output and impact indicators, including by ethnicity.
-A Gender and IP specialist may be appointed who would build the capacity of the EA and relevant IA personnel to collect ethnicity-disaggregated Project data and ensure that monitoring and evaluation procedures include indicators for monitoring impact on the Project's beneficiaries.
-DPE will provide World Bank, ADB and other DPs with the following information for their review of performance and compliance with the SPS. - Social safeguard screening: As and when requested, filled-out screening form (Annex A1) for all schools/contract packages included in the civil works program. - Updates for formal review missions, which would include summary information on schools that have significant adverse impacts on indigenous peoples. - Semi-annual report on compliance of safeguard requirements on IPs for all civil works contract packages and other PEDP III activities.
+DPE will regularly analyse the program output and impact indicators, including by ethnicity.
+A Gender and SEC specialist may be appointed who would build the capacity of the EA and relevant IA personnel to collect ethnicity-disaggregated Project data and ensure that monitoring and evaluation procedures include indicators for monitoring impact on the Project's beneficiaries.

+DPE will provide World Bank, ADB and other DPs with the following information for their review of performance and compliance with the SPS.

+- Social safeguard screening: As and when requested, filled-out screening form (Annex A1) for all schools/contract packages included in the civil works program. - Updates for formal review missions, which would include summary information on schools that have significant adverse impacts on Small Ethnic Communities. - Semi-annual report on compliance of safeguard requirements on SECs for all civil works contract packages and other PEDP III activities.